storyprotocol/documentation/docs/Concepts/spg/batch-spg-function-calls.md

 The Multicall3 contract allows you to execute multiple calls within a single transaction and aggregate the results.
 The [`viem` library](https://viem.sh/docs/contract/multicall#multicall) provides native support for Multicall3.

-### Story Odyssey Testnet Multicall3 Deployment Info
+### Story Aeneid Testnet Multicall3 Deployment Info

 (Same address across all EVM chains)